My name is Serina Bird and I am a proud frugalista.

 I have always been frugal.
 My ex Mother-in-Law told me I have frugal ears (she understands quite a bit about Chinese face reading).
 I gather this wasn’t exactly a compliment, but I decided it was a pretty cool and accurate description.
 My Dad tells me I come from a long line of frugal ancestors.

 But while it is a necessity for me at the moment, I love being frugal.
 You see, I believe in the Buddhist concept of non-attachment.
 (Just to complicate things, I practice Buddhist beliefs but am also active in my church community.
 I see no conflict with this, and neither does my congregation.)
 I abhor blatant commercialism that tries to show that happiness is through things.
 I am truly grateful for the abundance in my life.
 I like to live simply, to show my children values that aren’t associated with stuff (still working on that one), and to tread more lightly on this earth.
-I also hope that through my frugality I can one da I also won an award fromy become fabulously wealthy.
+I also hope that through my frugality I can one day become fabulously wealthy.
 I want to be a billionaire.
 I will be a billionaire.
-I have about a bit of a way to go but so far I have made a good start.
+I have a bit of a way to go, but so far I have made a good start.

 Rather than complaining about the problems life has dealt me, I like to rejoice instead in my new-found freedom and make my frugal lifestyle into a fun and empowering lifestyle choice.
 I love to cook low-cost meals, and I participated in a challenge of living for less than $2/day.
 I also won an award from YWCA and The Canberra Times for the best $5 pot luck meal.
 I have also written about frugality for The Canberra Times, and I am a regular contributor to The Riot-ACT I love to enjoy life and experiencing wonderful events and moments, or as I like to call it, The Sweet Life (La Dolce Vita).
 It is all about balance.
 I am currently working on a book called Frugal Dare to Millionaire – stay tuned for more details.